Normalization for planar string diagrams and a quadratic equivalence algorithm: Monoidal categories and string diagrams

 Furthermore, if there are no edges at all, then right exchanges can be applied indefinitely, which corresponds to the Eckmann-Hilton argument shown in Section~\ref{sec:string-diagrams}.

-Throughout this article we will use a braid notation to represent series of right exchanges (also called reductions), such as in Figure~\ref{fig:example-collapsible-reduction} or Figure~\ref{fig:example-funnels}.
+Throughout this article we will use a braid notation to represent right reductions (series of right exchanges), such as in Figure~\ref{fig:example-collapsible-reduction} or Figure~\ref{fig:example-funnels}.
 These braidings represent the trajectory of the vertices as the reduction progresses, seen from the right-hand side of the diagram.
 Each crossing in the braid diagram corresponds to an exchange of two nodes in the string diagram.